TechTalk.

 Synthetics

-The synthetics program is suitable for manmade fabrics like polyester and nylon.
+This program is suitable for manmade fabrics like polyester and nylon.
 It uses a shorter wash cycle and lower spin speed to protect delicate materials.

-Tip: Before you start the program, make sure that the temperature setting is on a cold wash – 30 °C or below.
+Tip: Before you start the program, make sure that the temperature setting is on a cold wash (30°C or below).

 Sports programs